FusionAuth/fusionauth-site/site/_posts/2022-10-07-how-to-migrate-from-azure-ad-b2c.md

 * Massage the exported user data into the format required by your new provider, using whatever data transformation tools you are comfortable with.
 * Upload the user data to the new provider.
 If you must provide a password when importing users, set it to a random high entropy string.
 No one will use this password, so don't record it anywhere.
 * Create configuration in the new auth system corresponding to the configuration in Azure AD B2C.
 You should also customize the user interface, messages, MFA methods and any other Azure AD B2C specific settings that are relevant.
-* Update your custom, commerical and open source applications to point to the new auth system.
+* Update your custom, commercial and open source applications to point to the new auth system.
 * Mark all uploaded users as needing a new password and notify them.
 The details of how to send this email are specific to the new system, but typically it will involve sending each user a unique email with a link.
 * After the migration is complete, delete the Azure AD B2C applications and configuration to ensure all users are authenticating against the new system.